Periodic Redecoration 2020

 The clock tower will be repaired where wood is rotting and decorated with graffiti-resistant paint.
 The portico will be inspected to see if any work is required but, after repair in 2015, it is hoped this will be minimal.

 This work will be funded from the Estate reserve, to which both flat and house owners contribute.
 No work was paid for only by house owners.

 Periodic redecoration was carried out during 2015.
 The remaining flat block wall repairs and other maintenance were carried out at the same time as redecoration, when hoists and scaffolding were already available, to save cost.
 Property owners decided at the 2011 AGM (PDF, 30kb) to delay this from 2014 to 2015 and decided at the 2014 AGM (PDF, 33kb) to delay the next redecoration from 2019 until 2020 to reduce service charges slightly.

 The work was let to builder Polyteck, which tendered the lowest price, and administered by surveyor Hallas & Co.
 Work started in July 2015.
 The Directors carried out inspections where they felt those by the surveyor were not adequate.
 Because Polyteck did not communicate fully with residents, the Directors and Managing Agent carried out a survey, which closed on 30 October, and they thank residents who replied.
 Polyteck initially advised completion on 15 October, slightly later than planned, corrected most defects by 17 November and the remainder by 24 December.
 This work was accepted by the surveyor and Directors.
-As is usual, 5% of the cost is being retained for 6 months in case any more defects become apparent.
+As is usual, 5% of the cost was retained for 6 months in case any more defects become apparent but none was found.